 Community softball game-Invite children, their families, their friends, and community volunteers to play in a community-sponsored softball game.

 If you would like to create an activity of a longer length, consider a residential or daytime-only camp.

 Organize a camp for children and their families.
 Camps could last as little as one or two nights or as long as a week or two.
 Invite healthcare workers to counsel and spend time educating children and their families on the various aspects of HIV, including topics like care giving, precautionary measures, what to expect, medicinal breakthroughs, emotional ups and downs, and more.
 In addition, camp activities should involve fun events, such as fishing, hiking, canoeing, team competitions, drama productions, and more.
 These camps can provide an outlet for children and their families as well as offer emotional support and include up-to-date information on new aspects of the disease.
 Popular existing camps for children include Camp Heartland in Minnesota, and Camp Laurel in California.
-In addition, camps like Jennifer's Camp and Camp Sunburst in California serve children with HIV alongside their families.
+In addition, camps like Reach Ministries in Washington and Camp Sunburst in California serves children with HIV alongside their families.

 In addition to community-based programs and HIV-centered camps, recreational services can provide a variety of activities in which children can participate.
 Volunteers from local health services, college student volunteers, and friends and family members of the children can offer mentoring services and provide one-on-one recreational activities, including going to the movies, attending ball games, going bowling, overnight camping, hiking, and more.
 In addition, families, friends, and volunteers can spend time together scrapbooking, journal writing, painting, etc.

 Supporting children with HIV, as well as their families, is an important step to individual and community-level understanding and acceptance of children with HIV.
 In order to maximize effectiveness, try to organize activities that occur on a regular basis and include as large a number of community members as possible.